n43/react-pannable/packages/pannable/README.md

 ### ItemContent

-`ItemContent` adjusts the size of content by hash property.
+`ItemContent` fits the size of the content by hash.

 ```js
 type Size = { width: number, height: number };